azzgo/dotfiles/README.md

 The dotfiles are common used in my work and life.

-[TOC]

 ## Neovim

-Neovim must 7.0+，for use some lua plugin which is only supported after 7.0
+Neovim must 8.0+，for use some lua plugin which is only supported after 7.0

 ### Requirement for my plugins